karineperalta/api-diffcomparison/README.md

   JSON Returned Body:
   {
       "jobId": "<jobId>",
-      "Message": "<message informing the status of the comparison", "Diff":[{
+      "Message": "<message informing the status of the comparison>", "Diff":[{
-        "offset":"<offset position wheere diff was found",
+        "offset":"<offset position wheere diff was found>",
-        "length":"length of the diff-ed sequence found"
+        "length":"<length of the diff-ed sequence found>"
       },
       {
-              "offset":"<offset position wheere diff was found",
+              "offset":"<offset position wheere diff was found>",
-              "length":"length of the diff-ed sequence found"
+              "length":"<length of the diff-ed sequence found>"
       }]
   }
 ```